Laura Ling: 2009 detention in North Korea

 "I had tried to prepare myself for a lengthy sentence, but really nothing could prepare me for the verdict when I heard the words twelve years...he said, no forgiveness, no appeal...And I was wondering if those words meant that the window of opportunity had closed and my fate was sealed."

-Many in the media called it a show trial.
+One American newspaper called it a show trial.
 The US government made diplomatic efforts to oppose this sentence before the women were released in August 2009.

 Lisa Ling stated that when her sister and Lee left the United States, they never intended to cross into North Korea.
 She also said that her sister had required medical treatment for an ulcer.

 In 2010, Ling co-wrote a memoir with her sister Lisa, Somewhere Inside: One Sister's Captivity in North Korea and the Other's Fight to Bring Her Home.

 Diplomatic crisis

 Many in both the United States and South Korea have accused Ling and Lee of creating a diplomatic crisis with North Korea during a particularly tense emergency that was already underway between North Korea and the United States.
 Both Ling and Lee addressed these allegations in their memoirs.
 Some human rights activists in South Korea have accused Lee and Ling of needlessly placing North Korean refugees in danger by not being more careful with their tapes and notebooks in the event they were apprehended.

 In the efforts to negotiate Ling and Lee's release, diplomatic envoys were brought up as an option, and many different envoys were considered including the Governor of New Mexico, Bill Richardson, former US President Jimmy Carter, US Secretary of State Hillary Clinton and former US President Bill Clinton.
 The latter was ultimately accepted as an envoy by the North Korean regime.
 Ling was pardoned along with Lee, and they returned to the United States following an unannounced visit to North Korea by Bill Clinton on August 4, 2009.